The winger displayed his eye for goal and followed in the footsteps of Lionel Messi by becoming the second Barca player in a week to score three goals

 The opening 10 minutes saw both sides create excellent chances, as Perea first headed straight at Victor Valdes, while Neymar had an effort blocked just in front of goal.

-Barca, though, was clearly on top and eventually made the most of its domination just after the half-hour mark.
+Barca, though, were clearly on top and they eventually made the most of their domination just after the half-hour mark.

 Messi, who had been relatively quiet to that point, played a pass into the area for Pedro and the wide man opened up his body and placed a shot into the bottom corner.

-Any threat of a Rayo upset was effectively extinguished just two minutes into the second half as Barcelona doubled the lead.
+Any threat of a Rayo upset was effectively extinguished just two minutes into the second half as Barcelona doubled their lead.

 Fabregas exploited space between Tito and Arbilla down the left before squaring a ball into the danger area, which Pedro knocked into the roof of the net.

-Rayo was afforded a fair share of possession, but Barcelona was the only side which looked like adding to the scoreline, as Messi found himself denied at the near post by goalkeeper Ruben.
+Rayo were afforded their fair share of possession, but Barcelona were the only side who looked like adding to the scoreline, as Messi found himself denied at the near post by goalkeeper Ruben.

-And Martino's side put the result beyond doubt with 18 minutes remaining as Pedro completed his hat trick in the simplest fashion.
-Neymar flew past his marker and played a square pass for the Spain international to tap in.
+And Martino's side put the result beyond doubt with 18 minutes remaining as Pedro completed his hat-trick in the simplest fashion, Neymar gliding past his marker and playing a square pass for the Spain international to tap in.

-But there was still time for things to get even better for the visitors, as Fabregas received a pass from Xavi on the edge of the area before curling a low shot into the bottom corner to seal the win.
+But there was still time for things to get even better for the visitors, as Fabregas received a pass from Xavi on the edge of the area before curling a low shot into the bottom corner to put the icing on the cake.